Signal Integration with Marketo Guide

 2. Select the Connection to use.

-3. Optional: click New Connection to add a new connection (same process as Setting up a Connection).
+Note: You can click New Connection to add a connection; the process is the same as Setting up a Connection.

 Mappings